-Of all the media attention this Taiwan Tourism Bureau post received, Taipei Times was the only media outlet to pick up the phone and interview me.
+Of all the media attention this Taiwan Tourism Bureau post received, Taipei Times was the only media outlet to contact me.
 A journalist in New York wrote this feature article published on May 9.
 After buying a print copy (the first time I had done so in more than a decade), I became curious about the current state of the newspaper.
 I also created a survey to get a sense of who’s reading Taipei Times.
-If you’re interested, there are the results of the reader survey.
+If you’re interested, here are the results of that survey.

 The Last-Standing English Print Newspaper

 When Taipei Times was first published on June 15, 1999, it was Taiwan’s third English-language daily print paper.
 By April 17, 2017, it was the only one left.
 Competitors Taiwan News and China Post had already adapted — more likely, surrendered — to the digital media age.
 Now only Taipei Times is left, and that’s not necessarily a good thing.

 The newspaper launched with high ideals under its founding publisher Lin Rong-san [林榮三], the owner of Liberty Times Group, and Antonio Chiang [江春男], its founding editor-in-chief.

 The Taipei Times’ motto: “bring Taiwan to the world and the world to Taiwan”.
 Its mission: “be an English-language journal of record for national and international readers, presented from a Taiwanese perspective”.